Funding Opportunities

 Types of projects funded: Programs include: emergency coastal resilience, coastal resilience, conservation scholars, restoration, watershed programs, and more.

 Example projects: The National Fish and Wildlife Foundation has funded numerous habitat and streamflow restoration projects in Washington, among other types of projects which can support coastal hazards resilience.
+One example in Washington is the Baker Bay and Grays Bay: Community-Based Coastal Resilience Action project, which was a three-year (2021-2024) initiative that sough to assis locally-led efforts to reduce the impacts of coastal flooding along the lower Columbia River.
+See the Bay-to-Bay project page for more information.

 Funding available: Varies yearly depending on available funding.